Hadokane/CI_PP2_HUG/README.md

 <details><summary>Wave Contrast Test</summary>
 <img src="assets/images/docs/validation/wave_contrast.png" alt="Wave Contrast"></details>

 Wave returned favourable results in reference to my chosen colour palette.
-Ensuring all the text being displayed to the user will be visible and positively impact their experience while playing the game.
+Ensuring all the text is displayed to the user will be visible and positively impact their experience while playing the game.

 The only suggested improvement was to include a `<h1>` and `<h3>` tags as the page technically skips these on the initial screen.

-As the game loads in and out text constantly and doesn't I didn't feel it was apt to set this as a `<h1>` tag as their is no "Title" present on the page at any point during a game session.
+As the game loads in and out text constantly and doesn't I didn't feel it was apt to set this as a `<h1>` tag as there is no "Title" present on the page at any point during a game session.

-The `<h3>` tags also populate the game later on and are featured within the generated cards, meaning that at point in the game there are no structural issues.
-This seems worth noting and in future improvements I may consider adding in an introductory screen that can include these elements permanently.
+The `<h3>` tags also populate the game later on and are featured within the generated cards, meaning that at different points in the game there are no structural issues.
+This seems worth noting and in future improvements, I may consider adding an introductory screen that can include these elements permanently.

 ---
 ### Performance Testing